SabrinaYuY/Fiber_photometry_data_analysis/README.md

 # Fiber Photometry Data Analysis for Ucn

 ## Introduction
-This repository contains analysis pipeline for fiber photometry experiments conducted to monitor the activity of UCN Edinger Wesphal populations in vivo.
+This repository contains the analysis pipeline for fiber photometry experiments conducted to monitor the activity of Urocortin-expressing Edinger Westphal neurons in vivo.
-The code includes two parts.
+The code includes two parts:
  Fiberphotometry data anlysis.
   - Z score analysis
   - Area under curve calculation (todo)